anantn/anantn.github.io/_posts/2007-07-07-more-on-object-oriented-php-extensions.md

   void (*read)(IxpConn *c), void (*close)(IxpConn *c));
 ```

 Now how do we wrap this functionality in PHP land?
-The `aux` functionality must be passed on the 9P developers using PHP, while stillbeing able to extract the `zval` that we need to invoke the appropriatecallback.
-Thanks to the marshaller method, we can mangle struct valuesas much as we like before passing the values into their PHP counterparts.
+The `aux` functionality must be passed on the 9P developers using PHP, while still being able to extract the `zval` that we need to invoke the appropriate callback.
+Thanks to the marshaller method, we can mangle struct values as much as we like before passing the values into their PHP counterparts.
 We simply create a struct to wrap both our callback values and the `aux` element from the user:

 ``` cpp
 typedef struct _IxpAux {